Menu

 There's also nothing stopping you from cold calling once you are in Barcelona.
 Identify companies you want to work for and ask if there are any openings.
 You could also submit your CV to Human Resources departments and follow up a few days later with a phone call.

 Another popular sector that continually creates positions is tourism.
-Between 2014 and 2019, the tourism sector created around 410,000 jobs in Catalonia.
+It accounts for around 15% of jobs in the city.

 Networking